Psalms For Life

 how majestic is your name in all the earth!

 David praises YHWH, whose majesty surpasses that of the starry skies above.
-It may seem odd that God builds a stronghold in this context, but other regional creation myths had the creator follow his victory over the forces of chaos in creation with building a stronghold to keep them at bay.
-While YHWH does the same, his stronghold is built of words uttered by little children.
-This connects with a theme running right through scripture: God uses the weak to defeat the mighty.
+While it may seem odd that God builds a stronghold in this context, other regional creation myths had the creator follow his victory over the forces of chaos in creation with building a stronghold to keep those forces at bay.
+YHWH does the same, but his stronghold is built of words uttered by little children.
+This connects with a theme running right through scripture: God chooses the weak to defeat the mighty.

-The poem’s structure[1] makes its central point—humankind’s glorious partnership with God in ruling the earth—unmistakably clear.
-David asks two virtually synonymous questions to bring the poem to a dramatic standstill against the movement on either side of them.
+The poem’s structure makes its main point—humankind’s glorious partnership with God in ruling the earth—unmistakably clear.[1]
+David asks two questions virtually synonymous in the Hebrew (v.
+4) to bring the poem to a dramatic standstill against the movement on either side of them.
 We thus pivot from seeing humans as insignificant amidst the glory of the cosmos to seeing them as glorious in their position just below God in authority, representing him on earth.
 This alludes to Genesis 1, where God creates humans to reflect his glory and rule over his creation under him.

 The question behind the psalm is: What would make so wise and powerful a God share responsibility for ruling his creation with the likes of Adam and Eve?
-What would keep him from washing his hands of them when they rebelled, turning their stewardship into twisted self-rule, as he knew they would?
-Only his unrelenting love, a radical idea in the ancient world, where the fickle gods cared nothing for their puny mortal subjects.
+What would keep him from washing his hands of them when they turned their stewardship under God into twisted self-seeking, as he knew they would?
+Only one thing: his unrelenting love, a radical idea in the ancient world, where the fickle gods cared nothing for their puny mortal subjects.

 The New Testament goes on to declare that all of God’s purposes in creation are ultimately realized in Jesus, the perfect human, as he fully revealed God’s love and decisively restored the hope of glory to our race.
-So, whether knowingly or not, David implicitly points to Jesus here.
+So, David implicitly points to Jesus here.

 David’s recognition of both God’s infinite greatness and his inexhaustible love and grace prompts him to end as he began, praising God for his incomparable majesty, so evident in his wise ordering of creation.